juicedata/juicefs/docs/en/guide/cache_management.md

 When writing data, the JuiceFS client caches the data in memory until it is uploaded to the object storage when a chunk is written or when the operation is forced by `close()` or `fsync()`.
 When `fsync()` or `close()` is called, the client waits for data to be written to the object storage and notifies the metadata service before returning, thus ensuring data integrity.

-In some cases where local storage is reliable and its write performance is significantly better than network writes (e.g. SSD disks), write performance can be improved by enabling asynchronous upload of data so that the `close()` operation does not wait for data to be written into the object storage, but returns as soon as the data is written to the local cache directory.
+When local storage is reliable and its write performance is significantly better than network writes (e.g. SSD disks), write performance can be improved by enabling asynchronous upload of data.
+In this way, the `close()` operation does not have to wait for data to be written into the object storage, but returns as soon as the data is written to the local cache directory.

 The asynchronous upload feature is disabled by default and can be enabled with the following option.